-- Balance of payments surplus will be considered as addition to official reserves (reserve use).
+- The balance of payments surplus will be considered as an addition to official reserves (reserve use).

 - Countries with current account deficits can run into difficulties.
 If the deficit is large and the economy is not able to attract enough inflows of foreign investment, then their currency reserves will dwindle.

 - There may come a point when the country needs to seek emergency borrowing from institutions such as the International Monetary Fund, that may lead to external debt.